All Episodes

 You can shape clay when it's new and young and wet and fresh.

-You put it on your wheel and shape it and so on, right.
+You put it on your wheel and shape it and so on, right?

-You can pour concrete when it's new and fresh and wet.
+And, or concrete, you can pour concrete when it's new and fresh and wet.

 And then what does it do?

-Clean up that glue, it's gonna harden.
+Clean up that glue, it's going to harden.

-Um, you understand, right?
+Anyway, you understand, right?

 And that's our choices.

-With I mean, I suppose the caveat, I suppose the caveat is that if you choose to remain flexible, you can remain flexible.
+With, I mean, I suppose the caveat, I suppose the caveat is that if you choose to remain flexible, you can remain flexible.

 So if you choose to follow reason and evidence, then you are still moldable by reason and evidence as an adult.

-Uh the word will come to me.
+The word will come to me.

 Like no matter what facts and evidence you provide to people, it won't matter anymore.

-My brain is like still looking for that word, but I'll have to abandon it because it's not coming.
+Once they're broken in this kind of way, my brain is like still looking for that word, but I'll have to abandon it because it's not coming.

-So when your spirit is broken and you just become dogmatic, and then you can't become undogmatic and you can't get reason and evidence later.
+So when your spirit is broken and you just become dogmatic, then you can't become undogmatic and you can't get reason and evidence later.

 So it's like if somebody chooses not to smoke, they can either sit or they can run, they can run.